heathermeeker/puter/TRADEMARK.md

 ### Distribution of Unmodified Software

-When you redistribute an unmodified copy of Puter software, you must retain all trademarks, logos, and notices we have placed on the software to identify its origin.
+When you redistribute an unmodified copy of Puter software or documentation, you must retain all trademarks, logos, and notices we have placed on the software to identify its origin.
 This includes:

 * Binary distributions exactly as we provide them
 * Source code distributions exactly as we provide them